Why we write user stories

 Addressing multiple user needs

-A good example is the page 'Applying for an undergraduate course'.
+A good example is the page Tuition fees.
 The most important user story for this page is:

 As… a prospective student

-I need… to know what the application process for Bath is like
+I need… to know how much the tuition costs for my course

 This is reflected in the page summary:

-The subheadings on the page then focus on other, specific user needs, such as submitting your application and tracking your application.
+The subheadings on the page then focus on other, specific user needs, such as 'Undergraduate tuition fees' and 'Fees for University staff and alumni'.